Time and the Trickster

 "I'll see to milady," Ellen said with a soft note in her voice.
 "Just as I always have."

 Rose nodded in understanding and stepped back.
 Her eyes fell upon her bundle of clothing on the table and she considered her options for a moment.
-The Guardian had said that there were three points in time and when Rose touched the dagger she'd be transported to the next location.
-A Tudor dress however beautiful would not do.
+The White Guardian had said that there were three points in time and when Rose touched the dagger she'd be transported to the next location.
+A Tudor dress, however, beautiful would not do.
 Glancing back towards the screen that hid Lady Jane and Ellen Rose nodded to herself and grabbed her clothes.

 "I shall be in the reception room milady," Rose informed them.
 "Awaiting your return."

 Rose ducked into the next room over and carefully shed the elegant dress and jewellery.
 She retrieved her mobile and changed back into her jeans, feeling a great relief at the ease of movement they gave her.
 Rose double checked that she had everything that she had come with before gently draping the dress across a chair.
 Despite the fact that Mary would be taking over and Rose now carried a deep anger towards the next ruler the dress was still too lovely for her to throw in the fire.